 Dubai Real Estate Market Forecast 2020: Dubai real estate downturn is expected to continue during 2019 and is likely to stabilize in 2020 with no significant recovery expected until 2021 according to rating agency Standard & Poors.

-With relatively high concentration of loans (about Dh300 billion) to real estate sector in the UAE, that accounts for approximately 20 per cent of total loans and about Dh100 billion worth mortgages, (about 7 per cent of total loans), further decline in real estate prices are expected to have asset quality and credit quality implications.
+With relatively high concentration of loans (about AED 300 billion) to real estate sector in the UAE, that accounts for almost 20% of total loans and about Dh100 billion worth mortgages, (about 7% of total loans), further decline in real estate prices are expected to have asset quality and credit quality implications.

 “We think residential real estate prices could decline by 10 percent to 15 percent in 2019 and a further 5 to 10 percent in 2020.
 In this case, we see no upside for Dubai residential real estate prices in 2021, as we expect it will take a while for the market to absorb oversupply,” said Sapna Jegtiani, a credit analyst with S&P.